Excel VBA Global Constant (2 Convenient Ways)

 This VBA code runs Constant_Public_declaration2 subroutine and shows the values of global constants Name2 and CGPA2.

-How to Declare Excel VBA Global Variable
+How to Declare Excel VBA Global Variables

-1. Declaration in Module
+Method 1 – Declaration in a Module

 • Paste the following code in your VBA Macro Editor.